-We have audited the financial statements of the governmental activities, each major fund and the aggregate remaining fund information of the Woodbridge Township Fire District No. 11 as of and for the year ended December 31, 2011, which collectively comprise the Woodbridge Township Fire District No. 11's basic financial statements and have issued our report thereon dated June 19, 2012.
-The financial statements of the Deferred Compensation - Length of Service Award Program (LOSAP) have not been audited, and we were not required by the Division of Local Government Services to audit nor were we engaged to audit the Deferred Compensation - LOSAP Fund financial statements as part of our audit of the District's financial statements.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Woodbridge Township Fire District No. 11, as of and for the year ended December 31, 2012, and the related notes to the financial statements, as listed in the table of contents which collectively comprise the Woodbridge Township Fire District No. 11's basic financial statements, and have issued our report thereon dated June 26, 2013.
+The financial statements of the Length of Service Award Program (LOSAP) have not been audited, and we were not required by the Division of Local Government Services to audit nor were we engaged to audit the LOSAP Fund financial statements as part of our audit of the District's financial statements.
 Except as discussed in the preceding sentence, we conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.

-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting

-Management of the District is responsible for establishing and maintaining effective internal control over financial reporting.
-In planning and performing our audit, we considered the District's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the District's internal control over financial reporting.
+Management of the Woodbridge Township Fire District No. 11 is responsible for establishing and maintaining effective internal control over financial reporting.
+In planning and performing our audit of the financial statements, we considered the Woodbridge Township Fire District No. 11's internal control over financial reporting to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements but not for the purpose of expressing an opinion on the effectiveness of the Woodbridge Township Fire District No. 11's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the Woodbridge Township Fire District No. 11's internal control.

-A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
-A material weakness is a deficiency or a combination of deficiencies in internal control such that there is a reasonable possibility that a material misstatement of the District's financial statements will not be prevented, or detected and corrected on a timely basis.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.

-Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over financial reporting that might be deficiencies, significant deficiencies or material weaknesses.
-We did not identify any deficiencies in internal control over financial reporting that we consider to be material weaknesses, as defined above.
+Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
+Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
+However, material weaknesses may exist that have not been identified.